craigsmithjr/Windows-10-11-Deployment-and-Imaging/README.md

 - Removing pre-installed Windows bloatware (Xbox, Solitaire, Spotify, Clipchamp, etc.)
 - Disabling unnecessary startup programs to improve boot times
 <img width="1025" height="745" alt="image" src="https://github.com/user-attachments/assets/e64a375e-aafd-46a5-809f-d41b8d60b7a7" />
+Using a script instead of manual installation ensures every machine deployed from this image has the exact same software and configuration, which reduces inconsistencies and saves time when onboarding multiple employees.

 The full script can be found in the [scripts/standard-build.ps1](scripts/standard-build.ps1) file in this repository.